shanky221341/test/README.md

-## Working of R script
+## Working of R script to clean the data set for samsung galaxy mobiles

-This script
+1.This script